Kwame Twumasi Ampofo: 2016 elections

 He contested again in the 2016 Ghanaian general elections and polled 10,229 votes making 51.86% of the total votes cast whilst the NPP parliamentary candidate Joseph Mackay Kumah had 8,747 making 44.3% of the total votes cast, the PPP parliamentary candidate Dramani Manu had 565 votes making 2.9% of the total votes and the CPP parliamentary candidate Daniyawu Mohammed had 184 votes making 0.9% of the total votes cast.

 2020 elections

-He again contested in the 2020 Ghanaian general election and polled 13,116 votes whilst the NPP parliamentary candidate Joseph Markay Kuma had 13,100 votes.
+He again contested in the 2020 Ghanaian general election and polled 13,116 votes whilst the NPP parliamentary candidate Joseph Markay Kumah had 13,100 votes.

 Committees

-Ampofo is a member of the Government Assurance Committee; and also a member of the Works and Housing Committee.
+Ampofo is a member of the Government Assurance Committee and also a member of the Works and Housing Committee.

 Career

-Ampofo worked as the managing director at Premier Pharmaceuticals from 2006 to 2012.He also worked as the Assistant managing director at Ghana Oil Premier Pharmaceuticals from 2003 to 2006.
-He was a teacher for Ghana Education Service from 1993 to 1995.
+Ampofo worked as the managing director at Premier Pharmaceuticals from 2006 to 2012.
+He also worked as the Assistant Managing Director at Ghana Oil Premier Pharmaceuticals from 2003 to 2006.
+He was a teacher for the Ghana Education Service from 1993 to 1995.
 He was also the Deputy Minister of Education.
 He is the current member of parliament for the Sene West Constituency (from 2012 to date).